Feirell/benchmark-suite-formatter/README.md

 ## API

-### `stringifySuite(suite: Suite, addName = true, addRelativ = true): string`
+### `stringifySuite(suite: Suite, addName = true, addRelative = true): string`

 This function provides you an easy to use way to stringify a Suite of the [benchmark](https://www.npmjs.com/package/benchmark) package.
 It will return an string as the one shown above in the example.
 The tablelike output will have 4 or 5 columns depending on the third parameter.
-The second parameter gives you the option to hide the name of the suite.
+The second parameter gives you the option to hide display the name of the suite.

 The colums: